humacss/minbin/README.md

 - You have to talk to other languages or need schema evolution: **protobuf**, **flatbuffers**, or **cap’n proto**

 `simbin` deliberately gives up all of the above to stay simple, auditable and predictable.

+## Why yet another serializer?

+Most Rust projects need to turn a struct into bytes and back at some point.

+Yet almost every other crate forces you to commit on day one to features you probably don’t need yet:

+- schema evolution
+- zero-copy deserialization
+- cross-language support
+- versioning
+- compact wire format

+Picking wrong means pain later: you either live with the wrong trade-offs forever or pay a heavy migration tax.

+`simbin` refuses to make you choose.

+It’s deliberately bare-bones, fully auditable, and has zero hidden behavior.

+You write the serialization code yourself, so you always understand exactly what’s on the wire.

+When (and only when) you hit a real limitation, migration is trivial: rewrite clearly defined serialization code you already own against a different crate.

+Start with `simbin`.
+Ship code today.
+Only graduate to something heavier when you can name the precise problem you’re solving.

+For most projects, that day comes later than you would expect.